PayamZohari/CovidDataPipeline/README.md

 2. ETL
 In this section, the raw data in the elastic is needed to be cleaned and processed, and then get inserted to the data warehouse (postgres) to be visualized.
-To do so, I implemented a ETL process, including below three tasks
+To do so, I implemented a ETL process,  with **checkpoint** to make consistent process without data loss, including below 3 + 1 tasks

+### load checkpoint

+read last checkpoints before read and insert each batch and also checkpoints after each successful batch insert, to avoid data loss and provide consistency.

 ### extract